-Before using the remote, ensure the master power switch on the main switch panel is turned on, and always turn off the master power switch to the awning before traveling.
+Before using the remote, ensure the master power switch on the main switch panel is in the on position.
+Always close the awning and turn off the master power switch to the awning before traveling.

 On your remote, you will find controls for opening and closing the awning along with buttons to turn the integrated LED lights on or off.
 The powered awning also features a motion sensor.
 In the case the sensor detects strong winds, the awning will automatically close.
 The sensitivity of the sensor can be adjusted if necessary.
 See your awning manual for more details.